nathankuts/PetroHub/README.md

 ![Screenshot (15)](https://github.com/nathankuts/PetroHub/assets/158057320/8aedc83b-efd3-435e-97c4-5e7d3abb1a95)

-### Flutter and Dart
+### HTML5, CSS3 AND JAVASCRIPT
-For this project, I decided to use a framework that was not taught in the foundations year to learn more about the framework.
+For this project, I decided to use the above front-end technologies and take it as a learning opportunity to study them and master them further.

-All the pages in the app were built using the Flutter stateful widget.
-Some custom components and widgets were built using both stateful and stateless widgets.
+All the pages in the app were built using HTML5.
+Maps incorporated the openstreet maps API feature.

-For routing within the application the MaterialPageRoute was used.

-### Supabase
+### Static javascript files
-I decided to go with Supabase form my backend/database as it provides all the functionality I need to develop this project such as authentication, database storage and cloud storage.
-The relational database structure made calling any required information simple.

-Images are kept in the Supabase buckets.

-As the app connects people and their cats and allows post creation and commenting, authentication is a necessity.
-Suapbase provides a straightforward and easy-to-implement solution.
-Users simply sign up with an existing email address and a password of their choice.
-Supabse Authentication does the heavy lifting to sign in users.
+I decided to use static files as a database for the apps data.
+Every time a location or gas price is changed, I would have to update it accordingly in the app.
+Though burdensome, this would help in making the information provided by the app more secure.

+This app has no login or sign up feature instead it is open to anyone looking for gas price information

 ## Acknowledgement
 -ALX staff - For the help, advice and resources they provided us with during this project and during all our curriculum.

--Cohort 14 and all ALX students - For your friendship, invaluable support, and insight not only for this project, but over the last year.
+-Cohort 16 and all ALX students - For your invaluable support, and insight not only for this project, but over the last year.

--KitKat - For being his cute and cuddly self and bringing me joy with his furry self

--Sven - For encouraging me when I was struggling to fix bugs

--YOU - For reading this documentation and testing out KittyKnowhow.
-I hope you enjoy it!
+-Myself- for doing this.
+At least i know i can do it if i try.